Porsche Reliability & Repair Cost Guide

 Mention “sports car,” and chances are the iconic Porsche 911 comes to mind.
 It’s been a performance legend since the 1960s.
-Yet, the modern Porsche automotive brand is more than sleek coupes.
-Its best sellers are SUVs, the Porsche Cayenne and Porsche Macan.
-At the same time, driving a Porsche is unlike any other car, but so is owning one.
-While generally reliable, these vehicles have a reputation for expensive maintenance and repairs.
+Driving a Porsche is unlike any other car, but so is owning one.
+While generally reliable, these vehicles have a reputation for high maintenance and repair costs.
 Staying informed can help maximize the Porsche ownership experience.

 A red Porsche 718 Cayman